Geological Committee: Soviet reorganization

-After the revolutions of 1917, the activity of the Geolkom expanded sharply.
+After the revolutions of 1917, the activity of the Geolkom expanded.
 It became the "central geological institution of the USSR".

 In March 1918, the committee was transferred to the Supreme Council of the National Economy (VSNKh), and from 1923, its tasks included: organizing, implementing, and regulating all geological and exploration works of national significance.
 Branches were created (Moscow, Ukrainian, Siberian, Ural, Central Asian, North Caucasian) and bureaus (e.g., Transcaucasian).

 In 1923, the management "Tsentropromrazvedka" (Central Industrial Exploration), which was under the Mining Department of the VSNKh, was introduced into the structure of the Geolkom.
 From this time, the tasks of the Geolkom included not only geological mapping and coordination of scientific research of a geological profile but also the exploration of mineral resources.

 Structure of the Geological Committee in 1924: